janosgyerik/cheatsheets/Git-cheat-sheet.md

     git merge work
     git svn dcommit

-## TODO: How to work on a svn branch
+## Working on a Subversion branch

 <pre>
+# add the url of the branch, and give it a "refname"
 git config --add svn-remote.newbranchname.url https://svn/path_to_newbranch/
 git config --add svn-remote.newbranchname.fetch :refs/remotes/newbranchname

+# fetch the branch
+git svn fetch newbranchname [-r<rev>]

+# create a local branch from the remote reference
-git svn fetch newbranchname [-r<rev>] git checkout -b local-newbranchname -t newbranchname git svn rebase newbranchname
+git checkout -b local-newbranchname -t newbranchname

-...
+# update the local branch from the remote reference
+git svn rebase newbranchname

+# push the new revisions to subversion
 git svn dcommit --dry-run
 git svn dcommit
 </pre>

 ## Restoring a deleted directory from an old revision

-Find the SHA where the path was deleted:
+If you know the path you want to restore, find the SHA where it was deleted:

     git log -- path/to/deleted/dir